KetchupThemes/Listings-Post-Type/README.md

 1. Upload the `Listings-Post-Type` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. A "Directory" admin menu item is added to the administration area.
+4. Α custom widget is activated in widget dashboard.

 == Changelog ==